 Our Eye Infirmary is one of the leading providers of eye health care services in the UK.
 We are a centre of excellence, delivering outstanding ophthalmic care and research.
 We have a range of inpatient and outpatient services as well as our accident and emergency department.

 The Eye Infirmary receives regular donations into its funds and is constantly using the donated money to improve services and facilities.
-The funds are regularly used to; buy new equipment, improve patient areas, and replace existing equipment with more advanced technology.
+The funds are regularly used to buy new equipment, improve patient areas, and replace existing equipment with more advanced technology.

 Recently the Eye Infirmary used its charitable funds to acquire a system that allows staff to view scans taken on different systems at the same time on the same screen, speeding up diagnosis and improving accuracy, previously staff would have to switch between different systems.